sassoftware/accessibility-advisor-docs/README.md

 This project provides user documentation for the Accessibility Advisor Chrome extension.

-## Table of Contents

-**Optional**.
-You might use a table of contents for lengthy and complex README files.
-A table of contents facilitates navigation.

 ## Overview

 Accessibility Advisor is a Chrome Extension to help developers and testers ensure that their web